 EXCEPTION: If the MS is in a VPLMN through satellite NG-RAN access or satellite E-UTRAN access with a shared MCC, the MS may attempt to access higher priority PLMN/access technology combinations irrespective of their MCC values.

 EXCEPTION: If the MS is in a VPLMN through non-satellite access, the MS may attempt to access higher priority PLMNs with a shared MCC with satellite NG-RAN access technology or satellite E-UTRAN access technology.

+EXCEPTION: If the MS is in a VPLMN through satellite NG-RAN access or satellite E-UTRAN access with a shared MCC and the registered VPLMN or VPLMN/access technology combination is present in "Operator controlled lower selection-priority PLMN selector with access technology" list, the MS may attempt to access allowable PLMN/access technology combinations that are applicable to i), ii), iii), iv), and v) irrespective of their MCC values.